daiearth22/test/hiring/index.html.md

 We use the following terms to refer to a combination of the above:

-- Title (level and job family, listed on the contract/index.html.md): Senior Developer
+- Title (level and job family, listed on the contract): Senior Developer
 - Headline (all parts except expertise, listed on vacancies/index.html.md): Senior Developer, Gitaly specialist, EMEA

 Please use the same order as in the examples above, a few notes: